bob-obringer/shortener/README.md

   - Allows editing link, including optional friendly name
   - Allows deleting of link
   - Allows navigation to shortened link, incrementing count, and redirecting to full uri
-  - Validates url and provides appropraite error state
+  - Validates url and provides appropriate error state
 - Fully responsive
 - Fully accessible and navigable with keyboard exclusively
 - Header download button to download JSON of current state of links